Steeplechase Park: Demise

 New York City parks commissioner Robert Moses was a longtime critic of Coney Island, describing the beach as so crowded that bathers had less room than in a coffin.
 As early as 1937, he had published a report about the possible redevelopment of Coney Island.
 Moses, who was also a New York City housing commissioner, rezoned the area for high-rise housing in the late 1940s.
 Subsequently, in 1953, Moses proposed that most of the peninsula be rezoned for various uses, claiming that it would be an "upgrade" over the various business and unrestricted zones that existed at the time.
 Steeplechase Park would be allowed to remain open, but much of the shorefront amusements and concessions would be replaced by residential developments.

 At the time, Coney Island was seeing fewer visitors year-over-year.
 Crime increases, insufficient parking facilities, bad weather, and the post-World War II automotive boom were cited as contributing factors in the decrease of visitors to Coney Island.
 The start of the 1964 New York World's Fair, also in Flushing Meadows–Corona Park, was another factor.
 Ironically, prior to the World's Fair, Steeplechase Park was seeing record high patronage; the highest single-day visitor count, over 18,000 customers, was recorded in 1961.
 Nevertheless, it also faced problems of its own: a severe assault of an employee in 1961 forced the closure of the Insanitorium, while Marie Tilyou was opposed to her nephew Frank II's proposal to bring rides from the Century 21 Exposition to the park.
 Further, Steeplechase had been leasing one-third of its land from the Huber family, which decided to sell that land in 1962.
 More attractions were destroyed in a 1963 fire, which razed two blocks on Steeplechase's west side.
 High crime was also rampant; for instance, a mass shooting nearby in 1962 resulted in three people being killed, and visitors were generally afraid of being attacked by residents of nearby public housing projects.
 By 1964, the area had seen its lowest number of patrons in a quarter-century.
+The Tilyou family was paying $120,000 annually in taxes.